Providers

 function names, along with a “_”, to make up the full RPC names.

-decorator indicates that a function is
+The remote decorator indicates that a function is

 remotely callable.
 This decorator can be used with optional arguments,

-e.g., remote(rpc_name="name", disable_response=True)
+e.g., remote(rpc_name="name", disable_response=True).

 When registered, the RPC name used will be the function name,

-parameter is provided to the decorator.
+unless an rpc_name parameter is provided to the decorator.

-The on_prefinalize
+The on_prefinalize and on_finalize decorators

 are here to specify that a function should be called before